TYPES OF INFORMATION WE COLLECT & HOW IT IS USED

 If you are 16 years of age or older, you have the right to direct us to not sell your personal information at any time (the "right to opt-out").
 We do not sell the personal information of consumers we actually know are less than 16 years of age, unless we receive affirmative authorization (the "right to opt-in") from either the consumer who is at least 13 but not yet 16 years of age, or the parent or guardian of a consumer less than 13 years of age.
 Consumers who opt-in to personal information sales may opt-out of future sales at any time.

-To exercise the right to opt-out, you (or your authorized representative) may submit a request on our Contact Us page.
+To exercise the right to opt-out, you (or your authorized representative):

 Once you make an opt-out request, we will wait at least twelve (12) months before asking you to reauthorize personal information sales.
 However, you may change your mind and opt back into personal information sales at any time by submitting a request on our Contact Us page.